FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/oauth-device-grant-gaming.md

 git clone https://github.com/FusionAuth/fusionauth-example-gaming-device-grant.git
 ```

 * Install Docker Desktop on your machine.
-You can install on either [Mac](https://docs.docker.com/desktop/mac/install/) or [Windows](https://docs.docker.com/desktop/windows/install/).
+You can install it on either [Mac](https://docs.docker.com/desktop/mac/install/) or [Windows](https://docs.docker.com/desktop/windows/install/).

 * Install an authorization server or identity provider.
 This tutorial uses [FusionAuth](https://fusionauth.io/); follow the [installation guide](https://fusionauth.io/docs/v1/tech/installation-guide/docker).
 You will run a Docker image that will be running the identity provider.